 One problem.
 Many right answers.

 “Is this good code?” is the wrong question, and here is why, in code you can read.
-Below is one small problem solved five ways.
+Below are two small problems, each solved several ways.
 Each solution is written for a different purpose, and Facet profiles each across the same 14 dimensions.
-Watch what happens: no solution is best on every axis.
-Each wins the dimensions its purpose cares about and deliberately trades the rest.
+Watch two things: no solution is best on every axis, and a dimension only scores when the problem gives it surface.
+Security separates the careful from the careless on both problems, but the pure aggregator (no database, shell, or auth to harden) gives it far less to prove than the auth boundary, whose full attack surface lets the careful solution show everything it does right, and dimensions a one-off script gives no surface at all read an honest N/A.

 pythonGet a one-off job done fast: five lines, no ceremony, no guards.